sulu/sulu-docs/reference/content-types/single_select.rst

 .. note::

-    Be aware the the provided expression is only evaluated during the initial request to the administration interface.
+    Be aware that the provided expression is only evaluated during the initial request to the administration interface.
     If you want to provide a selection for your custom entity, you should configure the ``single_selection`` field-type as described in :doc:`../../book/extend-admin`.